sahiga/developer.box.com/guides/embed/ui-elements/preview.md

 `EVENTNAME` can be one of the following:

-* `viewer` event will be fired when we have the viewer instance first available.
+* `viewer` event will be triggered when we have the viewer instance first available.
 This will be the same object that is also a property included in the `load` event.
-Preview fires this event before `load` so that clients can attach their listeners before the `load` event is fired.
+Preview triggers this event before `load` so that clients can attach their listeners before the `load` event is triggered.
-* `load` event will be fired on every preview load when `show()` is called or if inter-preview navigation occurs.
+* `load` event will be triggered on every preview load when `show()` is called or if inter-preview navigation occurs.
 The event data will contain:

 ```js
 error: 'message', // Error message if any error occurred while loading